 The Boards received private letter rulings from the IRS on the tax-exempt status of the Federated 115 Trusts, the Police 115 Trust, and the Fire 115 Trust.
 The IRS also issued a private letter ruling indicating that employee contributions into the Federated 115 Trust, the Police 115 Trust, and the Fire 115 Trust may be made as employer contributions and therefore are excludable from the employee's gross income and are not subject to income or other employment taxes.
-Employee contributions to the Federated 115 Trust commenced on December 22, 2013.
-To date, employee contributions to the Police 115 Trust and the Fire 115 Trust have not commenced.
+Employee contributions to the Federated 115 Trust and the Fire 115 Trust and the Fire 115 Trust taxes.
+Employee contributions to the Federated 115 Trust and the Fire 115 Trust have not commenced.

-The Boards have been advised that the contributions to the 115 Trusts must be treated as non-refundable to maintain the tax-exempt status of such trusts.
+The Boards have been advised that the contributions to the 115 Trusts must be treated as nonrefundable to maintain the tax-exempt status of such trusts.
 The Retirement Plans permit employee pension and retiree healthcare contributions held in the 401(h) accounts to be refunded.
 Retiree healthcare contributions are refunded from the respective pension funds of the Pension Plans, not their respective 401(h) accounts.
 Federated employees are only eligible to receive the portion of their retiree healthcare contributions that were made to the 401(h) account before January 1, 2014.
 After such date, all employee contributions were placed into the Federated 115 trust.
 Employees must take a return of contributions from the pension and retiree healthcare plans to receive previous 401(h) account contributions.